 Nowadays I can do mine in about 15-20 minutes.
 In fact, I have a very simple checklist that I follow in Evernote one of our recommended GTD apps so I know exactly what I need to do each time (and not rely on my memory and start wandering off doing other things).

-If you want to get more productivity training and my checklist for a weekly review, you have to become a Dojo member.
+If you want to get more productivity training and my checklist for a weekly review, you have to become a Productivity Academy member.
 It’s our private community that comes with mentorship, coaching, and accountability.
 This is where we help members become more productive every week at work and in life.
 You can sign up for it here.